WarzMvp/blox-fruits-script/README.md

 Designed for Blox Fruits fans, this script gives you the tools to master the game.
 Here's why you’ll love it:

 ✅ **Safe to Use**: Fully tested to ensure your account's security.
-✅ **Beginner-Friendly**: No coding knowledge needed—just plug and play!
+✅ **Beginner-Friendly**: No coding knowledge needed-just plug and play!
 ✅ **Powerful Features**: Automate farming, unlock powerful abilities, and more.
 ✅ **Regular Updates**: Continuously improved to work with the latest Blox Fruits updates.
-✅ **Completely Free**: No charges, no subscriptions—just download and conquer.
+✅ **Completely Free**: No charges, no subscriptions-just download and conquer.

 ---